-Guide Dog Defined: A guide dog is a specially trained dog that acts as a mobility tool to aid blind and visually impaired individuals.
-They provide mobility without stress in the form of a loving companion.
+A guide dog is a specially trained dog who acts as a mobility tool to aid blind and visually impaired individuals.
 With the increased mobility and independence gained through the use of a guide dog, the confidence of the human partner of the guide team soars.
 Guide dogs must be intelligent, alert, and willing to serve.

-All of Guide Dogs of America’s trainers are licensed, dedicated individuals who have a strong commitment to serving the blind community through providing the best guide dogs possible.
+Guide Dogs of America’s instructors are dedicated individuals who have a strong commitment to serving the blind community.

 In California, Guide Dog Instructors are required by law to be licensed.
 California is the only state with such a requirement.
 Instructors must complete a three-year apprenticeship under a licensed instructor at a certified guide dog school before undertaking the exams to obtain a license per the California State Board of Guide Dogs.

 From personality to pace, new students to retrains, young adults to seniors, there’s a lot that goes into preparing for each class of 10 students and 10 dogs.

 Learn about the process in the article “How GDA’s Instructors Prepare For Class.”

 The blind person directs their guide dog to where they want to go.

 Guide Dogs do not read the lights nor make the decision to cross the street.
 It is the guide dog user that gives the command to go forward.

 The dogs go into formal training at approximately 18 months of age.